-If you are a new business seeking finance, you will be keen to explore the different avenues available.
+If you are a new business seeking finance, you will be keen to explore the different avenues available to prospective borrowers.
 It costs money to start a business, and your early financial choices could affect how you run your business for years to come.

 Options for startups and small businesses include traditional investment loans, commercial loans, and grants – but what is the difference?
 To understand where investment, loans, and grants differ, we must explore the nuances of the terms “funding” and “financing” and what they both mean for new businesses.